top of page

 Food waste occurs at every stage of the supply chain:

-• On Farms: 24–30%, due to overproduction, harvesting losses, or cosmetic standards.
+• On farms (24–30%) due to overproduction, harvesting losses, and cosmetic standards

-• Post-Harvest Handling & Storage: 15–20%, resulting from poor storage and transportation conditions.
+• Post-harvest handling and storage (15–20%) resulting from poor storage and transportation conditions

 Our Mission: Reducing Waste and Supporting Communities

-The Dunn School Green Group partners with FareShare and Neighbourly, organizations that connect groups like ours to local stores.
-Through these partnerships, surplus food is collected from retailers such as Marks & Spencer, Tesco, Pret A Manger, Sainsbury’s, Aldi, Lidl, and KFC.
-This includes:
+The Dunn School Green Group and the Community-Wide Food and Goods Rescue Initiative partner with FareShare and Neighbourly, organisations that connect initiatives like ours with local retailers.
+Through these partnerships, surplus food is collected from stores including Marks & Spencer, Tesco, Sainsbury’s, Aldi, Lidl, and KFC.

 Volunteer Network and Operations